St Robert's Cave and Chapel of the Holy Cross: The Hermitage and chapel

 Around 500 hermitages are recorded however the locations of very few are known.
 St Robert's Cave is a very rare surviving example of a medieval hermitage, that includes a living area.
 The assemblage of St Robert's Cave and the Chapel of the Holy Cross is unique.

 History

 William de Stuteville, the Constable of Knaresborough Castle granted St Robert the piece of land on which the cave and chapel were built.
 King John is said to have visited St Robert at the cave and in 1216 granted him 40 acres of land.
 The first Royal Maundy ceremony is claimed to have taken place here.

 The chapel, dedicated to the Holy Cross, is a Grade II Listed Building that is reached via a narrow path and steps from Abbey Road.

 In 1907 the OS records the Chapel of Our Lady of the Crag erroneously as 'St Roberts Chapel'.

-The aforementioned chapel has been much confused with the Holy Cross Chapel and cave of St Robert of Knaresborough.
+The aforementioned chapel has been much confused with the Holy Cross Chapel and cave of Knaresborough.